Tone of Voice

 agreeable vs. authoritative

-calm vs. excited
+calm vs. excited - the linguistic level

 sentence structure , ellipses, dashes